WICG/scheduling-apis/README.md

 TODO: supporting additional priorities, beyond small set of semantic priorities.
 Add API ideas for this.

-### API Option 2: run-loop is built in a JS library
+### API Option B: run-loop is built in a JS library
 The run-loop could be built into a JS scheduling library.
 This would mean that #3 is defined in JS and not a platform primitive.
 The platform exposed API is essentially focused on exposing what's needed for the run-loop: